polymath-jones/Odin-Vscode-Server/README.md

 ### Getting Started
--   Prequisites: Vs code & Node
+-   Prequisites: Vscode & Node
+-   Download repo and open directory in Vscode.
+-   Install dependencies with 'npm i'
--   Download repo and install dependencies.
-Launch extension in development mode (F5)
+-   Launch extension in development mode (F5)
 -   Click on the '⚡ • Run Odin builder • ⚡' button on the status bar in the development window.
 -   Create new project
 -   Wait for application launch in browser